We provide a space for women to discuss the particular issues they experience in the research domain and have over 190 members across the University.

 What we do

-Throughout the year we organise a series of coffee mornings with bite size training sessions which have included topics such as, 'How to use Social Media to enhance Research Impact', 'Mentoring Opportunities at York', 'Athena SWAN at York', 'Research Funding Opportunities at York' and 'The new Concordat to Support the Career Development of Researchers'.
+Throughout the year we organise a series of coffee mornings with bite size training sessions which have included topics such as, 'How to use Social Media to enhance Research Impact', 'Mentoring Opportunities at York', 'Athena Swan at York', 'Research Funding Opportunities at York' and 'The new Concordat to Support the Career Development of Researchers', Imposter Syndrome and Intentional Careers™ workshops with Dr Hannah Roberts and The Neuroscience of Stress.

-We have hosted two annual Women in Research Conferences to celebrate International Women’s day in March (Women in Research 2020 - Strengthening your Profile (PDF , 267kb), Women in Research 2019 - Enhancing the Impact of yourself and your research (PDF , 63kb)).
-The conference workshops were led by Catherine Cuffley, experienced in leadership coaching and developing entrepreneurs, and founder of Thinking Choices.
+We have hosted five annual Women in Research Conferences to celebrate International Women’s day in March (Women in Research Conference Report 2022: Calibrating the Change).
+The conference workshops were led by trainers Catherine Cuffley and Hannah Roberts, experienced in women leadership coaching and developing women’s careers.

-The events were supported as part of the University's Athena SWAN agenda by Professor Deborah Smith, Special Advisor to the Vice-Chancellor and Professor Kiran Trehan, Pro-Vice-Chancellor for Partnerships and Engagement, and by Professor Karen Bloor, Research Champion for Health and Wellbeing.
-The conferences included talks from both internal and external speakers, followed by a Q and A session.
+The events were supported as part of the University's Athena Swan agenda by Professor Deborah Smith, Special Advisor to the Vice-Chancellor, Professor Kiran Trehan, Pro-Vice-Chancellor for Partnerships and Engagement, Professor Matthias Ruth, Pro-Vice-Chancellor for Research and by Professor Karen Bloor, Research Champion for Health and Wellbeing.
+The conferences included talks from both internal and external speakers, followed by networking opportunities.

 The value of the network

 The women who attended the events value being able to share their experiences and to network with other researchers from across the University.
-We are building the network with the support of the Equality and Diversity Office, the Research Excellence Training Team and the Research and Innovation Development Team, and will continue to provide a blend of events such as an annual conference and coffee mornings with bite size training from speakers (both internal and external) as well as more informal get togethers.
+We are building the network with the support of the Equality and Diversity Office and will continue to provide a blend of events such as an annual conference and coffee mornings with bite size training from speakers (both internal and external) as well as more informal get-togethers.

 I thought motherhood and redundancy had crushed my chances of a fulfilling and autonomous research career.
 The speakers at the Women in Research Workshop really changed my outlook on this and made me far more optimistic.
 Catherine Cuffley's workshop on overcoming imposter syndrome was really pivotal in making me rethink the image I was projecting to the research community.
 I applied for a new job a few weeks after the workshop, back in my original field of research, and was delighted to be offered the post in May.
 I am sure that the confidence and mindset that I gained from the workshop had a major impact in my putting together a high-quality application and coming across confidently at interview.